karenjex/pgodemo/README.md

 ## Slide 3: Crunchy Data
 > Having the right partner ensures a higher degree of success...
-> Establish creditability of Crunchy Data with Postgres
+> Establish credibility of Crunchy Data with Postgres

 - Regardless of where you are at on your journey to containers, running stateful applications in containers creates some unique opportunities.